hkawaji/CREate/README.md

 Cis-regulatory elements, in particular promoters and enhancers, have a feature of being transcribed.
-The architecture of transcription in these regions are predominantly divergent, often unidirectional, but not convergent.
-Based on transcription initiation profiles (such as CAGE), `CREate.sh` identifies active genomic regions with non-convergent transcription as cis-regulatory elements.
+The architecture of transcription in these regions are predominantly divergent, sometime bidirectional and unidirectional, but not convergent.
+Based on such transcription initiation profiles (such as CAGE), `CREate.sh` identifies active genomic regions with non-convergent transcription as cis-regulatory elements.

 An accompanied script, `selectCorrectUnencodedG2ctss.sh`, produces a data file of 5'-end frequencies (CTSS bed file) from CAGE read alignments with a